jthack/ffufai/README.md

 - Python 3.6+
 - ffuf (installed and accessible in your PATH)
-- An OpenAI API key or Anthropic API key
+- An OpenAI API key or Anthropic API key or Hugging Face API key

 ## Installation